probablyangg/puzzler/README.md

   - creator
   - level at which it was created
 - User has an option to either:
-  - freeze his/her progress (level) by buying the spiro
+  - freeze his/her progress (level) or level up by buying one of the available spiros and paying a pre defined price - `(spiro.level * 0.005).ether`
   - sell the spiro he/she owns.
-  - buy another spiro - of a higher level
 - Contract is currently deployed on Ropsten Testnet